networkx/networkx/doc/source/reference/api_1.0.rst

 add_nodes_from()
 ^^^^^^^^^^^^^^^^
-   Now takes optional keyword=value attributes or a dictionary of attributes.
+   Now takes optional keyword=value attributes or a dictionary of attributes applied to all affected nodes.

    >>> G.add_nodes_from([1,2],time='2pm')  # all nodes have same attribute